-Each student is required to keep a daily clinical log counting the number and types of procedures as outlined by the NBCRNA.
-The student keeps these case records electronically either via the MTSA-supplied iPad or another electronic device.
+Each student is required to keep a daily clinical log counting the number and types of procedures as outlined by the COA.
+The student keeps these case records electronically either via the iPad or Microsoft Surface Pro.
 The company MTSA has hired to organize and store this data is Medatrax.
 On each case the student performs, a detailed record must be kept of specific information regarding that case.
 Medatrax totals the case numbers on a running basis, as the student logs and saves the data daily.
 It also places the total for that month as the beginning total on the next monthly Clinical Case Record so the cases are cumulative from one month to the next.